yifnzhao/MiSeq-Analyzer/README.md

 Yifans-MBP:MiSeq yifan$
 ```
 ### my next step
-+ parse the output file (txt)
++ parse the output txt file
-+ make comparison (look for lowercase letters, symbols etc coded by the cas-offinder authors
++ extract info about mismatched bases (look for lowercase letters, symbols etc coded by the cas-offinder authors)
 + visualize
++ note to self: GPU is more robust in performing this task, use G not C
 ### goal:
 1. compare the reads
 1. categorize the type of mutation (insertion, deletion, substitution; also, # of bp changed) for each read